justinkelly/justinkelly.github.io/_posts/2017-07-13-Hacking-consumer-AI-for-Library-Discovery.md

 Next expand the 'Advanced settings' section and increase the timeout from 3 seconds to 10 (or more).
 This is if the Trove API is slow to respond the Lambda function wont auto timeout.

 Click `Next` to review the function.
-If the Triggers section is empty make sure to add the "Alexa Skills Kit" and then click `Create function`
+If the Triggers section is empty make sure to add the `Alexa Skills Kit` and then click `Create function`

 Please note if you’ve never signed up for the [Amazon Developer Portal](https://developer.amazon.com/edw/home.html#/skills/list), you’ll have to do that first before the “Alexa Skills Kit” will appear.
 Please also make sure you use the same Amazon account as the one you’re using for AWS and your Echo.